evilayman/opencode-raven/README.md

 <tr>
 <td><img src="Raven.png" alt="Raven" width="768" /></td>
 <td>
-<strong>Context firewall for <a href="https://opencode.ai">OpenCode</a></strong><br/>
-Raven routes noisy search, docs, web, GitHub, and MCP calls through a free focused agent before they hit your main model, saving cost and context.
+<strong>Search tools now, on-demand MCPs when you want them, without flooding your <a href="https://opencode.ai">OpenCode</a> context</strong><br/>
+Install Raven, restart OpenCode, and you get routed search tools plus on-demand MCP support for any MCP you want to add.
+Context7, Exa, and Grep.app are bundled as ready-to-use defaults.
+Raven keeps noisy tool work and optional MCP schemas behind a focused agent, then returns compact answers to your main model.
 </td>
 </tr>
 </table>

+## Why Use Raven?

+Raven is meant to make OpenCode easier to use, not harder to configure: useful search tools by default, optional MCPs on demand.

+After adding the plugin and restarting OpenCode, Raven is already ready for common tool-heavy work:

+1. Search the web with Exa.
+2. Look up library docs with Context7.
+3. Search public GitHub code with Grep.app.
+4. Route noisy local search, fetch, and bash discovery through Raven.
+5. Keep raw tool output and large MCP schemas out of your main model context.

+You can use it immediately for search/docs/web/GitHub work, then add more MCPs later with one `onDemandMcpServers` config entry when you want extra capabilities.

-## What Raven Does
+## How Raven Helps

-Tool-heavy work floods context.
-Search, docs, web, GitHub examples, and verbose MCP calls can dump raw results into your expensive main model.
-Raven is a hard blocker-rerouter: configured tools fail closed for non-Raven agents and must be delegated through `raven_seek`, where a focused Raven agent performs the work and returns a compact answer.
+Tool-heavy work is useful, but it can flood your main model with raw search results, docs pages, GitHub examples, and MCP output.
+Raven sits between your main agent and noisy tools.
+It sends that work to a focused Raven agent, then returns a compact answer.

 Raven fixes three problems: